 Fionnuala Halligan blogs on the Cannes Competition titles straight from the Palais.

-Read Screen International’s latest daily magazine from the 68th Cannes Film Festival here.
+Read Screen International’s daily magazine from the 69th Cannes Film Festival here.

 Screen’s essential guide to the hottest titles coming to market at Cannes.

-Screen profiles the world premieres at the 68th Cannes Film Festival as the global superstars of film take their place once again on the Croisette
+Screen profiles the world premieres at the 69th Cannes Film Festival as the global superstars of film take their place once again on the Croisette

 Read Screen International’s Cannes Marche bumper product guide.